SamTombs/elan-front-end/README.md

 ## Stretch Goals

 - [ ] Reviews and a star rating system.
+- [ ] Product Detail page for better insight into each product.
 - [ ] Countdown timer for home page as to how long the product line will be available
 - [ ] Videos and a social media link to the page.